amperity/amperity-docs/amperity_datagrid/source/householding.rst

 .. householding-address-based-sections-tip-start

-.. tip:: Additional use cases for address-based householding include:
+.. tip:: Additional configuration options for address-based householding include:

    #.
 Joining the **Merged Households** table to the **Customer 360** table to add the **household_id** and **household_size** fields.
 This makes them available as profile attributes.
    #.
 Using a common table expression (CTE) to flag a single individual that is associated with an address as the primary contact.